Menachem's Writings

 Menachem

 [As I am penning these words (now that's an anachronism), the aunt dropped us a line.
 She is sending my note to the photographer for his comments.
-That's good; should be interesting, but we won't be able to post his response until after shabbat, so tune in then.]
+That's good.
+Should be interesting, but we won't be able to post his response until after shabbath, so tune in then.]

-It's no secret that I extensively photographed in the Gush and at background events leading up to the expulsion.
+It's no secret that I extensively photographed in the Gush and at background events leading up to the Expulsion.
 I held an exhibition and book launch in the Gush Etzion Judaica Center.
-It was very well attended (over 400 people out here in the sticks -- comments from the visitors' book).
+It was very well attended (over 400 people out here in the sticks -- you can view comments from the visitors' book).

-I'm sure there must be someone in New York who is interested in an exhibition countering the left-wing, government propaganda in Yoav's exhibition.
+I'm sure there must be someone in New York who is interested in an exhibition countering the left-wing, government propaganda in nephew's exhibition.
 By having access to photograph in the Ze'elim army camp, he virtually gives away that he was "returned" to Israel for the purpose of propaganda.
-But in Israel, nothing is certain; he may have an "old friend" who is an officer at that army base and thus arranged for his entrance.
+However here in Israel, nothing is certain.
+He may have an "old friend" who is an officer at that army base and arranged for his entry.

 We sent that extract to auntie.
 She replied the following (my comments are in maroon):